psitem/Get-mPower-Metrics/Sample.Sensors.JSON.md

-## This is a sample of what /sensors returns.
+This is a sample of what /sensors returns from an mPower Pro that is joined to an mFi Controller instance.

     {
         "sensors":[